dokumentacion/planaria/api.md

 ![fsm](fsm2.png)

 1. **Input:** An event listener that listens to realtime events from Bitcoin.
-2. **Transition Logic:** A program that handles state transition
+2. **Transition Logic:** A program that handles state transition.
-3. **State Memory:** A "memory" to persist and update the state
+3. **State Memory:** A "memory" to persist and update the state.
-4. **Output Logic:** An event producer that publishes custom programmable events for other modules
+4. **Output Logic:** An event producer that publishes custom programmable events for other modules.

 Planaria lets you express all of the above as a single portable JavaScript object.